 The Wave Phone is a good idea in theory but in practice, it’s just not great.
 There are 2 Wave Phones in each Disney cruise stateroom.
 They are meant to be for the convenience of guests so that they can call or text each other on board.

-Unfortunately Disney was rather ahead of it’s time and so the phones are too large and the technology is not great.
+Unfortunately, the Wave Phones are not great.
 Texting is really cumbersome and the phone does not easily fit in a pocket.
 We always just use the texting facility on the Disney Navigator app on our own phones.

 However, make sure that you lookout for the stage shows which are shown every day.
 There is also a useful map so you can see where you are at sea and how fast you are sailing.

 There is a very thick privacy curtain which separates the living from the sleeping area.
 This is a really nice feature as it can make it a lot easier traveling with others in your Disney Wonder stateroom.